Argmaster/optmath/docs/develop/tox_basics.md

 tox -e build-py37
 ```

-etc.

 Environments with **build** prefix are responsible for building release
 packages for corresponding python versions (`build-py37` builds for Python 3.7
 etc.) For each test environment (`py37` etc.) there is a corresponding build
 environment.
 Built packages (wheels) are stored in `dist/` directory.

-**IMPORTANT**: There is a slight difference between `build-all` and each
+**IMPORTANT**: There is a slight difference between `build-all` and single
 `build-pyXX` environment: `build-all` invokes `cmake` env before all
 `build-pyXX` envs, but when running `build-pyXX` env manually, `cmake` env is
-not invoked, expecting C/C++ extensions libraries to be already compiled (avoid
+not invoked, expecting C/C++ extensions libraries to be already compiled (to
-duplication of compilation process).
+avoid duplication of compilation process).

 Therefore, to run only single (eg.) `build-py37` properly you have to use: